JoshMarino/gazebo_and_ros_control/README.md

 The .xacro, .gazebo and .rviz files can be made using this [tutorial](http://gazebosim.org/tutorials/?tut=ros_control) as a guide.

 1. Step one:
 First we need to create a configuration file that will contain all parameters that are necessary for our controller.
+The following is the configuration residing in the .yaml file:

 ```
 #this file represents the controller being used